 Course Entry Requirements

-This skillset is is suitable for staff and volunteers who work with children and/or young people.
+This Child Safety skill set is suitable for staff and volunteers who work with children and/or young people.
 The target learner are people with existing experience or qualifications in community services or health sector roles seeking to broaden their skills in child protection.
 The target learners and entry requirements for this course must:

 - hold a qualification at Certificate III level or higher in community services or health or related field